GemberPHP/event-sourcing/docs/usage.md

          * instead of the constructor.
          *
          * With DCB, this is usually not needed; there might already be events
-         * tied to any of the domain identifiers that are defined in this model.
+         * tied to any of the domain tags that are defined in this model.
          */
         $model = new self();